JoaoGeraldes/Aircraft-Scheduling/SOLUTION.md

 The Flights list, will be sorted by origin, based on the destination of the last selected flight in rotation. e.g.: If the last selected flight in rotation has a destination of EGKK, then, the list will show origins starting at EGKK.

+⚠ It could be optimized to consume less CPU on calculations

+## Load more data

+To fetch more flights, scroll down (when scroll is available) or click on the 'Load more' button.

+## Final notes